IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 2.2 (Dynamic Room Description Generation), Story 2.3 (Narrative Archetypes).

 **Technical Notes:** The game setup flow will need to pass the chosen theme and location as parameters to the AI generation prompts.
+These parameters will be incorporated into the **Structured Prompting Strategy** to guide the AI's content generation, ensuring consistency with player choices.

 ---